Key Takeaways

 As automation technologies evolve and bring new business opportunities, the logistics industry experiences significant transformations.
 The role of machine learning in supply chain operations has become vital, with transportation companies striving for optimized deliveries.

-Since the COVID-19 pandemic has changed consumer behavior for good, logistics businesses have to adapt to emerging expectations and demands.
+With the rise of digitalization, consumer behavior changes for good, and logistics businesses have to adapt to emerging expectations and demands.
 Accurate, fast, and cheap delivery where goods are tracked to their final destinations is now the new normal.

 Logistics companies invest in artificial intelligence and machine learning for advanced data analytics to boost efficiency and customer satisfaction.
 According to Gartner, 50% of supply chain business operations will be powered by AI-based software with progressive analytics features.

 Machine-learning-based software allows for automated route building and better demand forecasting, reducing expenses and improving operations.
-In the McKinsey survey, companies report their logistics costs improved by 15% after implementing automation technologies.
+In the Everstream survey, 471 companies report their logistics costs improved after implementing Ml-automation for data security.

 In its broadest sense, machine learning (ML) is a subset of artificial intelligence (AI) technology.
 It is used to process and systemize big chunks of data to provide businesses with insights on performance improvement.